 About the mechanical and industrial engineering faculty

-The department’s five-year research budget totals $13 million and is supported primarily by government agencies and industry via grants, contracts, and gifts.
-Mechanical and industrial engineering faculty work primarily in UIC’s Engineering Research Facility, which houses multiple research laboratories, a Class 100 clean room, two virtual reality CAVE theaters, a comprehensive MEMS research center, advanced CAD/CAM and computer lab facilities, and lecture rooms.
+The department’s research budget is supported primarily by government agencies and industry via grants, contracts, and gifts.
+Mechanical and industrial engineering faculty work in UIC’s Engineering Research Facility, which houses multiple research laboratories, a Class 100 clean room, two virtual reality CAVE theaters, a comprehensive MEMS research center, advanced CAD/CAM and computer lab facilities, and lecture rooms.
 They also have full access to UIC Engineering’s new building across Taylor Street, which includes an advanced high-bay lab for structural testing, open laboratories, and other resources.